 You can also consider using recycled fabric for environmental sustainability.

-You can secure fabric skirting with tools such as adhesive tape, Velcro strips, suction cups or grommets.
+You can secure fabric skirting with tools such as adhesive tape, Velcro strips, suction cups, or grommets.

-Foam Board Skirting
+Foam Board RV Skirting

 It’s also very light, so it’s easy to transport and store, but you’ll have to attach it to the RV very securely to prevent it from blowing away.
 You can use plywood or tape to do this.
 Make sure to use plenty.

-Wood Skirting for RVs
+Wood Skirting For RVs